Atoka County, Choctaw Nation

 Atoka County was a political subdivision of the Choctaw Nation of Indian Territory, prior to Oklahoma being admitted as a state.
-The county formed part of the Nation's Pushmataha District, or Third District, one of three administrative super-regions.
+The county formed part of the Nation's Pushmataha District, or Third District, one of three administrative and judicial provinces called districts.

 History

 The county was created in 1850 as Shappaway County, a name it held until 1854.
 Shappaway was a corruption of the Chickasaw or Choctaw words, shapah, or “flag,” and welih, “to hold up to view.”
 In late 1854 the General Council of the Choctaw Nation renamed it Atoka County in honor of Captain William Atoka.
 His surname, “Atoka,” is derived from the Choctaw word hitoka or hetoka, meaning “ball ground.”

 Captain Atoka was a noted athlete, distinguishing himself on the stickball playing field.
 Those who excelled in stickball were thought to be strong, brave, courageous, and intelligent.
 Atoka was a leader before the Choctaw removed to the west of the Mississippi River; he was a co-signer of the Treaty of Dancing Rabbit Creek in 1830.

 Atoka lived in several locations in and around the present-day town of Atoka, dying at his home in October 1876.
 His grave was protected by a shed, which was maintained by friends and neighbors until Oklahoma's statehood.
 It remained in place through at least 1937.

 The county seat of Atoka County was the town of Atoka.
 This county was unusual among the Choctaw Nation's 19 counties for having a county seat that was also a population center.
 County seats were generally campgrounds used for tribal judicial or other proceedings.
 They had few if any permanent residents.
 Atoka, by contrast, was served by a railroad and developed as a trading center.

+Atoka County's seat of government was located approximately one mile east of the present-day city of Atoka, Oklahoma.
+Although it leads in that general direction, modern-day Court Street does not reference the Atoka County Courthouse but, rather, a territorial-era United States Courthouse which was located on the street.

 Atoka County's boundaries were established and designated according to easily recognizable natural landmarks, as were the boundaries of all Choctaw Nation counties.
 Its western boundary was the Choctaw Nation's western boundary with the Chickasaw Nation.
 Clear Boggy Creek formed most of its southern border, and Muddy Boggy Creek and North Boggy Creek formed its eastern borders.
-Its northern border skirted the Shawnee Hills to their south, and connected with North Boggy Creek.
+Its northern border skirted the Shawnee Hills to their south and connected with North Boggy Creek.

 Atoka County served as an election district for members of the National Council; it was also a unit of local administration.
 Constitutional officers, all of whom served for two-year terms and were elected by the voters, included the county judge, sheriff, and a ranger.
 The judge's duties included oversight of overall county administration.
 The sheriff collected taxes, monitored unlawful intrusion by intruders (usually white Americans from the United States), and conducted the census.
 The county ranger advertised and sold strayed livestock.